Technical Communication B.Sc.

 - Fundamentals of Materials Engineering: The exploration, manufacturing, and processing of materials sit at the focus of Fundamentals of Materials Engineering.
 This ranges from the analysis of nanostructures to the development of highly complex forming techniques to the manufacturing of large building components.

 - Fundamentals of Electrical Engineering: The subject Fundamentals of Electrical Engineering explores electricity as a carrier of energy and information.
-Branches include energy, information, and communication technology, microelectronics, and biomedical technology.
+Branches include energy, information, and communication technology.

 The Bachelor program is oriented towards facilitating technical principles and methods.
 Already in the second semester, students have the opportunity of choosing specific areas of focus with regard to their professional futures.
 There is a choice between different advanced modules, which are thematically linked to fields of work such as continuing education or management of communications, media and knowledge.
 Practical experience – whether within or outside of the university setting – is also part of the course of studies.